-At an outdoor market shoppers and sellers alike group together to listen to the speech as it pours from the speakers set up on corners of the nearby buildings.
-"Leningrad is my native city.
-Here is my home and my heart...."
+Shoppers and sellers alike group together to listen to the speech as it pours from the speakers set up on corners of the nearby buildings.

+SHOSTAKOVICH (O.S.) (over p.a. system) Leningrad is my native city.
+Here is my home and my heart....